nodejs/node/doc/api/quic.md

 listening for incoming `QuicServerSession`s.
 The callback is invoked with no arguments.

-The `'listening'` event will not be emitted multiple times.
+The `'listening'` event will only ever be emitted once.

 #### Event: `'ready'`
 <!-- YAML